Bonidia/MathFeature/README.md

 - SciPy

-## Installing dependencies and package - Option 1
+## Installing dependencies and package

 MathFeature can be run on the console, but we also provide a GUI-based platform.